Size of Tether’s reserves causes jitters

-Earlier this year, the Financial Times quoted Monsur Hussain and Alastair Sewell of the ratings agency Fitch as saying that “potential asset contagion risks linked to the liquidation of stablecoin reserve holdings could increase pressure for tighter regulation of the nascent sector”.
-It also reported the president of the Boston Federal Reserve, Eric Rosengren, as saying stablecoins could easily trigger a financial crisis unless more regulation was in place.
+Earlier in 2021, Monsur Hussain and Alastair Sewell of ratings agency Fitch said that “potential asset contagion risks linked to the liquidation of stablecoin reserve holdings could increase pressure for tighter regulation of the nascent sector”, and also reported Boston Federal Reserve president Eric Rosengren as saying stablecoins could “easily” trigger a financial crisis unless more regulation was in place.

-In the United States, the President’s Working Group on Financial Markets (PWG), chaired by the US Secretary of the Treasury, Janet Yellen, met earlier this summer to discuss issues concerning Tether and other stablecoins.
+In the United States, the President’s Working Group on Financial Markets, chaired by US Treasury Secretary Janet Yellen, met in the summer of 2021 to discuss issues concerning Tether and other stablecoins.

 “The group also heard a presentation from Treasury staff on the preparation of a report on stablecoins, which would discuss their potential benefits and risks, the current US regulatory framework, and the development of recommendations for addressing any regulatory gaps.
-The PWG expects to issue recommendations in the coming months.”
+The President’s Working Group expects to issue recommendations in the coming months.”

-The working group has still not issued its recommendations about stablecoins.
-However, at the end of last year, a group of US Members of Congress called for stablecoins to be subject to banking charters before being allowed to trade.
+It is also worth noting that a group of American congresspeople called for stablecoins to be subject to banking charters before being allowed to trade in 2020.
 In a statement, group member Rashida Tlaib said: “From the OCC to the Federal Reserve to those peddling stablecoins, the protections the STABLE Act would make possible are more needed than ever amid a pandemic that will breed riskier financial decisions out of necessity because our federal government continues to fail us all by not providing adequate relief legislation.”

 “Tether routinely has open dialogue with law enforcement agencies, including the DoJ, as part of our commitment to cooperation and transparency.”